 Peer review usually makes the paper better in the long run and this was definitely true here.
 However, it took forever.
 In the first round of review some additional experiments were requested including the electron microscopy studies.
 This actually entailed new animals being generated and analysed and took 6+ months before we could resubmit.
 After resubmission, the reviewers looked at the updated manuscript and still weren’t quite happy, so more experiments were performed and the text updated.
 And then the same cycle happened again.
 Eventually, after much sweat and tears (and extravascular blood!), the manuscript was accepted in April 2022.
 6 years after we began.

 The wait still wasn’t over though, not really clear why, but there was another 2 month delay from acceptance to publication on June 1st 2022.

 Conor also submitted his thesis on April 30th and has his viva at the end of the month prior to starting a postdoctoral position in Barcelona.

 It has been a saga but now that this paper is out, the doors are open for the follow up work (Episode VIII, IX, + spin offs).
 There is a lot more to do now that the findings from these studies tell us that this protein, that no one had ever studied in live animals before, is really potent.
 It changes the way we think about how cell-matrix interactions are regulated and has generated more questions for us and others to pursue.

 Some of the work my lab does is focused on developing new treatments, it is objective-driven research and the motivation is really strong, each step takes you closer to improving the lives of people both now and in the future.
-For projects like this one, discovery science, the true value won’t be known until a long time in the future.
-However, all the treatments being developed today are built upon discoveries made many years ago.
+Other projects, like this one, are discovery science; the true value won’t be known until a long time in the future.
+All the objective-driven research and treatments being developed today are built upon discoveries made many years ago.
 You can’t get translation without discovery.
 Slightly different mindsets are required for the different projects; for translational work you are looking for “the solution ” to a problem, for discovery you are looking for “the answer” to a question.